glamod/cdm_reader_mapper/docs/data-models.rst

 Common features
 ---------------
 As code tables are stored as ``.json`` files, the json syntax rules must be met when they are generated.
-See the following `link <https://www.w3schools.com/js/js_json_syntax.asp>`_ to a basic introduction to json syntax.
+For more information see basic introduction to `json syntax <https://www.w3schools.com/js/js_json_syntax.asp>`_.

 To create code tables it is important to highlight that: